ericcornelissen/shescape/CONTRIBUTING.md

 To be able to contribute you need at least the following:

 - _Git_;
-- _NodeJS_ v10.13 or higher and _NPM_ lower than v7;
+- _NodeJS_ v10.13 or higher and _NPM_ v7 or lower;
+- (Recommended) _Ruby_ v2.7 or higher and _Jekyll_ v3.5 or higher;
 - (Recommended) a code editor with _[EditorConfig]_ support.

 We use [Husky] to automatically install git hooks for you.
 Please enable it when contributing to _Shescape_.

 ## Making Changes

-When making changes it is important that 1) your changes are properly formatted and 2) your changes are properly test.
+When making changes it is important that 1) your changes are properly formatted and 2) your changes are properly tested if it is a code change.
 The former can be achieved with the `npm run format` command.
 The latter requires you to add new test cases to the project, you can use `npm test` to verify the new (and old) tests pass.

 [bug report]: https://github.com/ericcornelissen/shescape/issues/new?labels=bug&template=bug_report.md
 [editorconfig]: https://editorconfig.org/